Majjhima Nikāya 138

 manasā dhammaṁ viññāya na dhammanimittānusāri viññāṇaṁ hoti na dhammanimittassādagadhitaṁ na dhammanimittassādavinibandhaṁ na dhammanimittassādasaṁyojanasaṁyuttaṁ bahiddhā viññāṇaṁ avikkhittaṁ avisaṭanti vuccati.

-When they know an idea with their mind, their consciousness doesn’t follow after the signs of that idea, and is not tied, attached, and fettered to gratification in its signs.
-So their consciousness is said to be not scattered and diffused externally.
+When they know an idea with their mind, but consciousness does not follow after the features of that idea—not tied, attached, and fettered to gratification in its features—consciousness is said to be not scattered and diffused externally.

 Evaṁ kho, āvuso, bahiddhā viññāṇaṁ avikkhittaṁ avisaṭanti vuccati.

-That’s how consciousness is not scattered and diffused externally.
+That’s how consciousness is said to be not scattered and diffused externally.

 Kathañcāvuso, ajjhattaṁ saṇṭhitanti vuccati?